kitsec-labs/kitsec-core/README.md

   <li>It's important to note that while bug bounty programs are legal, they are not a license to hack indiscriminately.
 Always follow ethical hacking guidelines and obtain permission before testing any systems, to ensure that your actions are legal and ethical.</li>
 </ol>

+# Reporting Bugs and Contributing

+If you encounter any bugs or would like to suggest new features, please create an issue on the GitHub repository.
+Contributions are also welcome!
+If you would like to contribute to Kitsec, please create a pull request on the GitHub repository.

 # Acknowledgements